Passwords might be your greatest security weakness.

-Yes, yes, we know passwords and password management are a pain.
-We’ve all used a password all too similar to the previous one or chosen the name of a loved one or the company we work for as a password.
+Passwords and password management are a pain.
+We’ve all used a password too similar to the previous one or chosen the name of a loved one as a password.
 We’ve maybe even felt that adding a ‘1’ at the end of the password would confuse an attacker (it won’t!).

-What is a password manager and why does it help?
+What is a password manager?

-What about the risks though?
-There are those that might identify that putting all your passwords in a single place could allow an attacker to access to all your passwords.
-While true in theory, in practice your passwords will be much better protected by the technical security features of a professional manager app.
+Could putting all your passwords in a single place allow an attacker to access all your passwords in one fell swoop?
+It's true in theory.
+In practice, however, your passwords will be better protected by the technical security features of a professional manager app.

 Which password manager should I use?

-Do they have a logical, sustainable business model?
+Do they have a logical business model?

 This is an easy check—do they charge you a fair price for their software?

-Do they have a commitment to security?
+Are they committed to security?

-Step 1: Choose a master password.
+Step 1: Choose a master password

-Password managers require you to remember only a single password and will then encrypt and protect the remainder of your passwords.
+Password managers require you to remember only a single password—your master password—and then encrypt and protect the remainder of your passwords.
 When you set up your account, make sure your master password is long and complex.

-“I read about password managers on Field Effect in 2019, I now use one!
+“I read about password managers on Field Effect in 2022, I now use one!
 OK?”